 Click here for reviews of Leupold Mark 4 LR/T 8.5-25x50mm on Amazon

-Claiming to be Nightforce’s most worthy long-range riflescope, the NXS 5.5-22×56 provides the highest possible image through the glass through all magnification ranges it allows (unlike some scopes which lose quality at higher magnification power).
+Claiming to be Nightforce’s most worthy long-range riflescope, the NXS 5.5-22×56 is a premium sniper scope that provides the highest possible image through the glass through all magnification ranges it allows (unlike some scopes which lose quality at higher magnification power).
 The higher magnification range on the NXS helps pinpoint targets from afar, while remaining accurate at a closer range with the 5.5 magnification.

 Click here for reviews of Nightforce Optics NXS 5.5-22x56mm on Amazon